Home U.S. Labor Laws Maryland Labor Laws

 - Are able, available, and actively seeking work.

-Maryland’s BEACON Unemployment Insurance Application Webpage
+Apply at Maryland’s BEACON Unemployment Insurance portal.

-COBRA Benefits in Maryland
+COBRA benefits in Maryland

-Final Paychecks in Maryland
+Final paychecks in Maryland

 Avoid noncompliance penalties and save thousands with Workyard

-See how it worksMaryland Recordkeeping Requirements
+See how it works

 1 Year